AlonsoLobato/recipes_RestAPI/README.md

   - index.js

 ## Prerequisites
-Before running the application, make sure you have the following installed:
+Before running the application, make sure you have the following dependencies installed:
 1. NodeJS (v18.13.0)
 2. NPM (v8.19.3)

+Also make sure you have a MongoDB database instance (or MongoDB Atlas cluster) running.
+Create a `.env` file and add a `DB_CONNECT` variable that references your MongoDB database connection string, including your databse username and password.

 ## Installation
 1. Clone the repository: `git clone https://github.com/AlonsoLobato/recipes_RestAPI`